 In consultation with Dr. Gary Richter, a veterinarian on Rover’s Dog People Panel and author of The Ultimate Pet Health Guide, and in accordance with the latest guidelines from the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO), we’ve put together this resource for pet parents to address some of the questions you may have, from disease transmission details to how to keep your pet occupied while you try to get some work done, and to simply provide reassurance and the facts about dogs and COVID-19.

-We will continue to monitor the progress of the disease and update this article with new information as it becomes available.
+As this is a developing situation, we will continue to closely monitor information related to the disease and update this article with new information as it becomes available.

 For more information for sitters and walkers on Rover, please go here.

 Important: This resource is intended for educational purposes and should not be considered a substitute for a veterinary examination.

 For now, let’s move on to the big question.

 Can Pets Get the Coronavirus?

 It has been reported that cats are able to contract COVID-19, and a study published by the journal Science, along with recent information from the CDC, supports these reports.
 According to the study, however, there is no evidence of transmission of the disease from cats to humans, and the CDC continues to maintain the same.
 As of 4/23/2020, the CDC website says, “At this time, there is no evidence that animals play a significant role in spreading the virus that causes COVID-19.”

 The situation is ongoing.
 Reuters reports that the WHO will “take a closer look at transmission of the virus between humans and pets,” and the CDC has indicated it is “working with human and animal health partners to monitor this situation and will continue to provide updates as information becomes available.”
 We will continue to monitor developments and update this article as necessary.

 As indicated above, and, as Richter explains below, we echo the CDC’s common-sense precaution to “wash your hands after being around animals.”